Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 hp.
 Like their smaller counterparts, it takes a DC 15 Climb check to climb them.

+### Undergrowth
-**Undergrowth:** Vines, roots, and short bushes cover much of the ground in a forest.
+Vines, roots, and short bushes cover much of the ground in a forest.
 A space covered with light undergrowth costs 2 squares of movement to move into, and it provides concealment.
 Undergrowth increases the DC of Tumble and Move Silently checks by 2 because the